 In Madidi National Park, there is limited legal hunting, but in the areas surveyed, this species was described as common and not exploited (Hosner et al. 2009, p.
 226).
 Nine villages or communities are within the national park, and 22 are in the integrated management natural area.
-Of the 31 communities, three are located in the Andean plateau zone.
+Of the 31 communities, 3 are located in the Andean plateau zone.
 In the lowlands, two of the communities occupy the zone of valleys around the municipality of Apolo.
-Madidi's buffer zone has an additional 11,000 indigenous inhabitants (Fleck et al. 2006, p.
-29).
-Timber extraction still occurs here (WorldLand Trust 2010, p.
+Timber extraction occurs here (WorldLand Trust 2010, p.
 1).
 In 2010, an additional 25,090 ha (62,000 ac) of pristine tropical rainforest in Bolivia were protected, following a decision by an indigenous community to create a tourism refuge in the Sadiri rainforest (WorldLand Trust 2010, p.
-1).
+6).
 Landless Andean farmers make a living in the lowlands, and they at times expand the agricultural frontier, increasing the risk of disease transmission between domestic animals and wildlife, bringing crops and domestic animals closer to wildlife predators, and increasing hunting pressure in surrounding forests (WCS 2009, p.
 4).
-Harvest of nontimber forest products such as palm hearts (in the Arecaceae or Palmaceae family), jatata (Geonoma species), pachiuva (Socratea exorrhiza), and jipijapa (Carludovica palmata) for subsistence (Fredericksen 2003, p.
-13) also occurs.

-In summary, threats to the species' habitat in Bolivia include unsustainable land use practices, illegal logging, road building, and exploration activities for oil extraction, which are contributing to the erosion of Bolivia's ecosystems

-(MacLeod 2009, p.
+In summary, threats to the species' habitat in Bolivia include unsustainable land use practices, illegal logging, road building, and exploration activities for oil extraction, which are contributing to the erosion of Bolivia's ecosystems (MacLeod 2009, p.
 6; ParksWatch 2005, p.
 1).
-Large tracts of primary forest remain in Bolivia, but it is likely that many of these will be subjected to logging and other pressures, such as extraction of nontimber forest products, particularly because forest products contribute to Bolivia's national exports (Byers and Israel 2008, p. vi).
+Large tracts of primary forest remain in Bolivia, but it is likely that many of these will be subjected to logging and other pressures, such as extraction of non-timber forest products, particularly because forest products contribute to Bolivia's national exports (Byers and Israel 2008, p. vi).
 The Government of Bolivia is attempting to balance improving its economy with conservation initiatives, and some of its development initiatives may negatively impact this species' habitat.
-Despite protections in place, this species' habitat in Bolivia continues to experience these threats, and we expect these pressures to continue into the
+Despite protections in place, this species' habitat in Bolivia continues to experience these threats, and we expect these pressures to continue into the future.